ST. JOHN'S ANGLICAN CHURCH

 is at least one very positive advantage in all that work: you are doing your health a lot of good.

-Research has found that only two and a half hours of gardening a week can improve fitness levels and also reduce the risk of heart disease, the risk of type 2 diabetes, lower blood pressure, improve mental alertness, and encourage your children to get more active.
+Research has found that only two and a half hours of gardening a week can improve fitness levels and also reduce the risk of heart disease, the risk of type 2 diabetes, lower blood pressure,

 One expert says: “Gardening is a fantastic way to exercise.
 By digging and